Darkness

-Darkness, the direct opposite of lightness, is defined as a lack of illumination, an absence of visible light, or a surface that absorbs light, such as black.
+Darkness is the condition resulting from a lack of illumination, or an absence of visible light.

-Human vision is unable to distinguish colors in conditions of very low luminance because the hue sensitive photoreceptor cells on the retina are inactive when light levels are insufficient, in the range of visual perception referred to as scotopic vision.
+Human vision is unable to distinguish colors in conditions of very low luminance because the hue-sensitive photoreceptor cells on the retina are inactive when light levels are insufficient, in the range of visual perception referred to as scotopic vision.

-The emotional response to darkness has generated metaphorical usages of the term in many cultures, often used to describe an unhappy or foreboding feeling.
+The emotional response to darkness has led to metaphorical usages of the term in many cultures, often to convey feelings of unhappiness or forebording.

-Referring to a time of day, complete darkness occurs when the Sun is more than 18° below the horizon, without the effects of twilight on the night sky.
+"Darkness" may also refer to night, which occurs when the Sun is more than 18° below the horizon.

 Scientific

 Perception

-The perception of darkness differs from the mere absence of light due to the effects of after images on perception.
+The perception of darkness differs from the mere absence of light that sometimes lead to afterimages.
 In perceiving, the eye is active, and the part of the retina that is unstimulated produces a complementary afterimage.

 Physics

 In terms of physics, an object is said to be dark when it absorbs photons, causing it to appear dim compared to other objects.
 For example, matte black paint does not reflect much visible light and appears dark, whereas white paint reflects much light and appears bright.
 For more information, see color.
 An object may appear dark, but it may be bright at a frequency that humans cannot perceive.

 A dark area has limited light sources, making things hard to see.
 Exposure to alternating light and darkness (night and day) has caused several evolutionary adaptations to darkness.
 When a vertebrate, like a human, enters a dark area, its pupils dilate, allowing more light to enter the eye and improving night vision.
 Also, the light detecting cells in the human eye (rods and cones) will regenerate more unbleached rhodopsin when adapting to darkness.

 One scientific measure of darkness is the Bortle scale, which indicates the night sky's and stars' brightness at a particular location, and the observability of celestial objects at that location.

 The material known as Vantablack is one of the darkest substances known, absorbing up to 99.965% of visible light (at 663 nm if the light is perpendicular to the material), and was developed by Surrey NanoSystems in the United Kingdom.
-The name is a compound of the acronym VANTA (vertically aligned nanotube arrays) and the color black.
+The name is a compound of the acronym VANTA (vertically aligned nanotube arrays) and the word black.